 7. Gum Disease and Recession

 When the gum line starts to recede, the roots of your teeth are exposed, which makes them vulnerable to disease-causing bacteria that tends to build up.
 Some of the common causes of gum recession include:

 - Aggressive tooth brushing

 This may be one of the first signs of gum disease, which can lead to adult tooth loss and other serious problems.
 As you age, you become more vulnerable to gum disease.
 However, if diagnosed early, it can be treated and reversed.
 With regular dental cleanings and checkups and brushing twice a day and flossing daily, you can avoid the disastrous effects of this disease.
 If this disease goes undetected, root canals, teeth extractions and gum surgery are inevitable.

-Not only will good oral hygiene and regular checkups help prevent these dental diseases and ailments, but it is also essential for your overall health.
+Not only will good oral hygiene and regular checkups help prevent these dental diseases and ailments, but it’s also essential for your overall health.

 Without practicing good oral hygiene, you could face severe problems like heart disease, strokes and more.
 For more information, please see our post on The Importance of Dental Care for Seniors.
-Although speaking specifically to seniors in the article, we are all at risk for any of these diseases if we do not maintain good oral hygiene, which requires home care and regular checkups to the dentist.
+Although speaking specifically to seniors in the article, we’re all at risk for any of these diseases if we don’t maintain good oral hygiene, which requires home care and regular checkups to the dentist.